aayushs22/aayushs22-Exploring-Algorithmic-Collusion-by-Q-Learning-Models/README.md

-# aayushs22-Exploring-Algorithmic-Collusion-by-Q-Learning-Models
+#Exploring-Algorithmic-Collusion-by-Q-Learning-Models
+Objective
-Objective • To determine whether algorithmic pricing models can engage in collusion and the factors influencing the its extent.
+• To determine whether algorithmic pricing models can engage in collusion and the factors influencing the its extent.
 Approach
 • Implemented Q-learning, a reinforcement learning algorithm, using Python and numerical computation libraries.
 • Developed core logic to simulate player behavior and learning in classic game scenarios like Prisoner’s Dilemma and Hawk-Dove.